cjus/node-neo4j-presentation/presentation/readme.md

 ## Enter Neo4j

 There are lots of [graph databases](https://en.wikipedia.org/wiki/Graph_database) to choose from.
+In addition, there are products which offer Graph Database functionality combined with document and key/value stores, such as  [OrientDB](http://orientdb.com/) and [ArangoDB](https://www.arangodb.com/).
+During the past decade, others have been doing interesting work in the graph database space, such as [Microsoft Research's Trinity](https://www.microsoft.com/en-us/research/project/trinity/) project.

-In this article, we're going to use the world's most popular graph database, Neo4j.
+In this article, we're going to use the world's most popular graph database, [Neo4j](https://neo4j.com/).
 Affectionately referred to by fans, as Neo.

+Getting started with Neo is easier than with most database products.
+You can try Neo without installing it by simply provisioning a free instance using the [Neo4j Sandbox](https://neo4jsandbox.com/).
+It comes complete with user guides and sample datasets.
+This would have been an invaluable resource when I first embarked on Neo several years ago.
+Back then, setting up Neo4j involved working with the correct version of the Java JVM and tweaking operating system file handle limits.
+For beginners, those days are thankfully over.

-You can [download and install](https://neo4j.com/download/community-edition) a free copy of Neo.
+If you'd rather have a local instance of Neo4j running on your laptop you can [download and install](https://neo4j.com/download/community-edition) a free copy of Neo.
 However, being a big fan of Docker, I prefer to download and run Neo4j from a Docker container.

 ```
 $ docker pull neo4j:3.1.0